 What is a long-term thematic project?

-These Long Thematic Programs are an initiative of the AEB cluster created in December 2017 within the MUSE foundation.
-The latter was established as an intermediate structure of the University of Montpellier when it was created as an experimental public institution in 2022.
+These Long-Term Thematic Programs are an initiative of the AEB cluster, established in December 2017 within the MUSE Foundation.
+The cluster was established as an intermediate structure of the University of Montpellier when the university was created as an experimental public institution in 2022.

-It serves as a hub for synergizing research and scientific consultation structures in order to develop joint initiatives among I-Site members.
+It serves as a platform for fostering collaboration among research and scientific consultation bodies to develop joint initiatives among I-Site members.

-The four PTLs all aim to respond to the challenges of global change by mobilizing interdisciplinary approaches and collaborations to strengthen the resilience of ecosystems and societies.
+The four PTLs all aim to address the challenges posed by global change by leveraging interdisciplinary approaches and collaborations to strengthen the resilience of ecosystems and societies.

 Coordination : Stéphane Mari and Thomas Kroj

-The objective of PTL1 is to study how plants respond to multiple environmental stresses using a multi-scale approach, from the molecule to the ecosystem.
-To do this, we need to understand the mechanisms by which plants adapt to climate and environmental change, as a lack of knowledge about plant responses is a major obstacle to improving the resilience of agrosystems.
+The goal of PTL1 is to study how plants respond to multiple environmental stresses using a multi-scale approach, ranging from the molecular to the ecosystem level.
+To achieve this, we must gain a thorough understanding of the mechanisms by which plants adapt to climate and environmental changes, as a lack of knowledge about plant responses is a major obstacle to improving the resilience of agrosystems.

-An integrated approach combining molecular biology, physiology, genetics, and modeling will be used to analyze plant responses to combinations of abiotic and biotic stresses.
-The goal is to develop a holistic understanding of plants in their biotic and abiotic environments, thereby generating levers for sustainable agriculture adapted to global changes.
+An integrated approach will be used, combining molecular biology, physiology, genetics, and modeling to analyze plant responses to combinations of abiotic and biotic stresses.
+The goal is to develop a holistic understanding of the plant within its biotic and abiotic environment, thereby identifying strategies for sustainable agriculture that is adapted to global changes.

 PTL2 – Agroecology and Food Systems

-The objective of PTL2 is to support the agroecological transition and the implementation of healthy and sustainable food systems.
-The challenge is to promote interdisciplinary and cross-sectoral research
+The goal of PTL2 is to support the agroecological transition and the establishment of healthy and sustainable food systems.
+The challenge is to promote interdisciplinary and cross-sector

-that integrates all environmental, economic, and social dimensions of agri-food systems to improve their resilience and reduce their impact on overall health (human, animal, and ecosystems, including soil and plants).
+al research that integrates all environmental, economic, and social dimensions of agri-food systems to improve their resilience and reduce impacts on overall health (human, animal, and ecosystem health, including soil and plant health).

-The PTL2 will support two structural projects to promote interdisciplinarity and cross-sectoral collaboration in contrasting regions (around Montpellier and in sub-Saharan Africa).
-It will also support around twenty exploratory interdisciplinary projects, including those at the interface with other PTLs in the AEB cluster.
-Through its various projects and outreach/training activities, PTL2 will seek to structure the scientific community, with a particular focus on mobilizing young scientists, in order to develop innovations in the field of agroecology and food systems, strengthening the links between agriculture, food and human nutrition, and global health.
+The PTL2 will support two flagship projects aimed at fostering interdisciplinarity and cross-sectoral collaboration in diverse regions (around Montpellier and in sub-Saharan Africa).
+It will also support approximately twenty exploratory interdisciplinary projects, including those at the interfaces with the other PTLs within the AEB Cluster.
+Through its various projects and outreach/training activities, PTL2 will focus on building the scientific community, with a particular emphasis on engaging young scientists, to foster innovation in the fields of agroecology and food systems, while strengthening the links between agriculture, human nutrition, and global health.

 PTL3 – Biodiversity, Ecology, and Evolution